gregdan3/gregdan3.github.io/_posts/2020-02-01-simplifying-latex-algs.markdown

 categories: latex writing package
 ---

-### Get me out of here as quickly as possible
-I use the `listings` package in `texlive-science` over `algorithmic` or any other algorithm writing package for LaTeX, because it is far more convenient to handle syntax and whitespace when writing another language in-line instead.
-The usual packages use their own syntax to handle whitespace, and everything else; writing another language inline will render exactly what you type.
+For writing LaTeX docs, I use the `listings` over `algorithmic` or any other algorithm writing package for LaTeX.
+It's more convenient to handle syntax and whitespace when writing another language in-line.
+The usual packages use their own functions to handle whitespace, and everything else; writing another language in-line will render exactly what you type.

 # Algorithmic for LaTeX
 I often see the algorithmic package recommended for demonstrating algorithms inside of LaTeX documents.